TiffanyVPhan/Drive-Extension/README.md

 # Drive-Extension

-Created for the person of switching from person email to Colorado account for Google Drive and Google Keep.
+Created for the purpose of switching from your personal account to Colorado account for Google Drive and Google Keep.

 ### Run
 Go to chrome extensions and select "Load unpacked" and upload the directory.